coder/envbuilder/README.md

 The easiest way to get started is to run the `envbuilder` Docker container that clones a repository, builds the image from a Dockerfile, and runs the `$INIT_SCRIPT` in the freshly built container.

-> `/tmp/envbuilder` is used to persist data between commands for the purpose of this demo.
-You can change it to any directory you want.
+> `/tmp/envbuilder` directory persists demo data between commands.
+You can choose a different directory.

 ```bash
 docker run -it --rm \